crocs-muni/DiSSECT/README.md

 i07    | distance of $`n`$ from the nearest power of two and multiple of 32/64             | :white_check_mark: | :white_check_mark:             | low          | low

 Notation: $`n`$ is the curve order, $`q`$ is the order of the base field
-\* on sim and std curves with at most 256 bits
+\* on sim and std curves with at most 256 bits and cofactor 1
 \*\* this is very rough and subjective
 \*\*\* on the above dataset: low is  <100 MB, medium is 100-500 MB, high is >500 MB (measuring JSONs)